aikesha/Robotics-II-Control-and-Modelling-Laboratory/Laboratory-5/README.md

 ### Question

 - Why the torques are different for different configurations?
-- Because torques were calculated using the formula [torque] = [J](-1)* G which shows that torque depends on Jacobian matrix, which is by the way depends on position of a manipulator.
+- Because torques were calculated using the formula [torque] = inverse(J)* G which shows that torque depends on Jacobian matrix, which is by the way depends on position of a manipulator.